Free isn’t always free, but sometimes it’s close enough.

-- That free solution, which does exist and is completely free, is also incredibly difficult to actually find.
+- That free solution, which does exist and is indeed free, is also difficult to find.

-- Instead, the companies will steer you to a “Free Trial”, which is not the same.
+- Instead, the companies steer you to a free trial, which is not the same.
 After the trial period is over, payment is required.

-It’s one thing, and quite legitimate in my opinion, to use a free product to advertise the existence of a more fully-featured commercial product.
-It’s something else entirely to heavily promote a free product as a lure to trick your prospects into downloading the “free trial”, which is ultimately not free.
+It’s quite legitimate to use a free product to advertise the existence of a more fully-featured commercial product.
+It’s something else to hype a free product as a lure to trick your prospects into downloading the free trial, which is ultimately not free.

 - Sometimes those errors are legitimate; sometimes they’re legitimate but blown completely out of proportion to scare you; and sometimes they’re out-and-out lies.

 - If you want to fix the errors, it costs money.

 Some “free downloads” are a variation on this theme.
 The download is indeed free, but you still need to pay if you actually want to use what you downloaded.

 Given that there are many different reasons software may be offered as free, it’s worth evaluating the software to understand if it really is, or what the characteristics of “free” are.

 There’s a lot of good, truly free software out there.
 But it’s worth understanding the limits of that freedom.